-The feedback collected will be of invaluable help, as will the customer data obtained from your exchanges: what is the volume of contact per channel?
-What are the days or times when the requests are the most numerous?
-What are the most recurring requests?
+The feedback collected will be of invaluable help, as will the customer data got from your exchanges.
+For example; What is the volume of contact per channel?
+What are the days or times when the requests are the most many? and What is the most recurring requests?

 11. Monitor Your Reputation on Social Media

-You know that customers are using social networks in increasing pace, to give their views on a brand or a product.
-It is worthwhile for your customer service team to perform a systematic follow-up, in order to keep updated of customers’ reviews.
+You know customers are using social networks at an increasing pace to give their views on a brand or a product.
+It is worthwhile for your customer service team to perform a systematic follow-up, to keep updated on customers’ reviews.